huytran00001010/learn-rails/README.md

 # Learning Rails
 Learing Rails with a tutorial from RailsApps project.
-Github for repository, Rails 5.0.1 is Framwork, Ruby 2.3.0 is platform,

-Cloud9 is IDE and envairoment, Horoku is Testing and Production hosting
+Github for repository, Rails 5.0.1 is Framework, Ruby 2.3.0 is platform, Cloud9 is IDE and envairoment, Heroku is Testing and Production hosting

 New data type in Ruby is Symbol:
 Vietnamese is: http://phocode.com/ruby/ruby-kieu-du-lieu-phan-1/